Art for Ages

 Consequently, new and innovative social programmes are needed to contribute to the resilience of older adults.
-Art for Ages is exploring the function of music in the lives of nursing home residents and the benefits of group music making on their health and wellbeing.
+Art for Ages explored the function of music in the lives of nursing home residents and the benefits of group music making on their health and wellbeing.

-The project seeks to establish the efficacy of music, compared with other physically and socially engaging activities, as a way of managing key medical, social, and psychological conditions prevalent among older adults.
+The project established the efficacy of music, compared with other physically and socially engaging activities, as a way of managing key medical, social, and psychological conditions prevalent among older adults.

 For the full project team,